voedger/voedger-docs/concepts/vsql.md

 );
 ```

 Only changes that maintain backward compatibility are permitted.
 For example, you can't change the type of the existing field, remove a field, or change the order of the fields.
-Compatibility can be checked with the `$ vpm compat` command.
+Compatibility can be checked at design time with the `$ vpm compat` command.

 ## Nullability